nc-xtras/nc_flutter_google_maps/README.md

 ## 🏷️ Introduction to Google Maps in Flutter <a name = "section_1"></a>

 <div style='text-align: justify;'>
-This is a guide on how you can use Google Maps within your Flutter application using this package, `flutter_google_maps`.
+This is a guide on how you can use Google Maps within your Flutter application using this package, `google_maps_flutter` and `google_maps_flutter_web` (for web).
 This plugin provides access to native Google Maps SDK for iOS and Android
 This repository contains a simple implementation of using Google Maps SDK within a Flutter application, show casing how you can use it for displaying maps and adding markers on them.
 </div>